Explore These Topics

 Sea Quest offers you the best opportunity to see and learn about whales and other marine wildlife from the perspective of a sea kayak.
 We have an excellent record of successful whale watching encounters on our kayak tours.
 Much of our reputation has been built upon this achievement.
 Our expert kayak guides will plan your kayaking route and campsites with whale and wildlife encounters in mind.
 Don’t be surprised if your guide knows certain whales by name!

 One of the most exciting aspects of a sea kayaking trip in the San Juan Islands is the chance to witness abundant marine wildlife – often at close range.
 There are tidepools full of fascinating creatures, more than a hundred bald eagle nests, thousands of harbor seals, millions of migrating salmon, and much more.

 Many people ask us if it is safe to watch orca whales from a kayak.
 The answer is an emphatic YES!
 These intelligent predators have never injured a human in the wild.
 Orcas are extremely aware of their surroundings and do not collide with boats.
 They approach kayakers with the same respect that we offer them.

-As far as other marine mammals go, the San Juan Islands are home to thousands of harbor seals and we see them in large numbers on all the kayak tours.
+As far as other marine mammals go, the San Juan Islands are home to five thousand harbor seals and we see them in large numbers on all the kayak tours.
 Northern sea lions, California sea lions, and elephant seals are seen infrequently during the summer months but more often in spring and fall.
 River otters and minks are frequently seen along shore on our camping tours.

 Read more details about our whale watching success in the San Juan Islands where we specialize in finding orcas or killer whales.
 See graphs and historical data on our San Juan Islands Killer Whale Information page.